-‘Active shooter’ barricaded inside Texas elementary school
+18 students, 3 adults dead after Texas elementary school shooting

-Law enforcement is responding to the situation at Robb Elementary school where one person has been shot.
+University Health in San Antonio said it was caring for two people harmed in the shooting, a child and an adult.

-Uvalde Mayor Don McLaughlin and the Texas Department of Public Safety told Fox News that the shooter was in charge of the school before opening fire and shutting themselves inside.
+Uvalde mayor Don McLaughlin did not confirm the number of casualties, but told ABC News that “this is a very bad situation”.

 “There is an active shooter at Robb Elementary.
-Law enforcement is on site,” the school wrote in a post on Facebook.
+Law enforcement is on site,” the school wrote in a post on Facebook earlier on Tuesday.
 “Your cooperation is needed at this time by not visiting the campus.”

-“Robb Elementary students are being transported to the Willie DeLeon Civic Center for reunification”, the school added later.
+Uvalde parents have been asked not to go to the school, but to meet their children at the Uvalde Civic Center for “reunification”.

+“Parents are asked to pick up students at the regular dismissal times at the child’s campus,” the school wrote in a Facebook post.
+“There will be no bus transportation.
+Officers will be on site to escort students to the parents cars.
+Parents please be patient as lines will be long.”

-The lockdown was first reported by The Uvalde Consolidated Independent School District at 11.43am local time.
+A lockdown was first reported by The Uvalde Consolidated Independent School District at 11.43am local time [17.43 GMT].

 “Please know at this time all campuses are under a Lockdown Status due to gunshots in the area.
 The students and staff are safe in the buildings,” the district told parents in a message.